3 Helium Stocks to Capitalize on The Shortage

 Air Products & Chemicals is a global supplier of dozens of gases.
 This includes argon, carbon dioxide, carbon monoxide, oxygen, hydrogen, nitrogen and helium.
 As far as its helium business, it has developed leading technology for extraction, production, distribution and storage.

 Air Products & Chemicals is also already highly profitable.
-It posted a 2021 annual revenue of $10.32 billion and a net income of $2.1 billion.
+It posted a revenue of $2.95 billion and a net income of $530.5 million in Q1 2022.
 If you are looking for a slightly safer helium stock, Air Products & Chemicals is a good choice.

 Before leaving you, I have one last comment that’s applicable to all of these helium stocks.
-Before investing in helium stocks, be sure to thoroughly research the company.
-This step is also crucial, but particularly so for natural resource companies.
-These companies almost always need to jump through regulatory hoops in order to begin mining.
+Be sure to thoroughly research the company before investing in helium stocks.
+This step is particularly crucial for natural resource companies.
+These companies almost always need to jump through regulatory hoops to begin mining.
 This process also includes environmental impact statements.
 If a company doesn’t have the proper approval, it could delay its drilling for months and sometimes even cancel it altogether.

 I hope you’ve found this article valuable in learning about a few helium stocks to buy.
 Please remember that I’m not a financial advisor and am just offering my own research and commentary.
 As usual, please base all investment decisions on your own due diligence.